JustinRayAngus/PICNIC/docs/source/install/prerequisites.rst

 Compilers
 ----

 If installing on LC, mpi and the various compilers should be pre-installed.
-If installing on a personal mac, fortran compilers and mpi can be intalled using brew:
+If installing on a personal mac, fortran compilers and mpi can be installed using brew:

 .. code-block:: bash